jmcphers/k5hoa/content/pool-rules.md

 <li><p>Children under 12 years of age who do not pass a basic swimming test administered by the pool staff, must be accompanied by an adult or a qualified swimmer whenever using the pool.
 Qualified swimmers must be approved by the Pool Manager or the Senior guard on duty.
 Children under 9 years old must be accompanied by an adult or an authorized guardian while using the pool.
 Children 9 and older can come to the pool by themselves if they have passed the swim test AND completed an emergency contact form.</p></li>

 <li><p>Any child using the wading pool must be accompanied by an adult, 18 years of age or older, at all times.
 No other persons are allowed in this area.
-Exception is given to care-givers who have the proper authorization from the parents and pool management.</p></li>
+Exception is given to care-givers who have the proper authorization from the parents and pool management.
+The wading pool is for young children under 4 years and siblings.
+Baby pool/wading pool is to be empty during break time.</p></li>

 <li><p>No pets allowed in the pool house or pool area.</p></li>